Towards Architecture-Agnostic Untrained Network Priors for Image Reconstruction with Frequency Regularization: Related Work

-\textbf{Input Frequency and Generalization.} Input has played an important role in helping neural networks represent signals of various frequencies.
-As in neural radiance field (NeRF) \citep{mildenhall2021nerf} where coordinates are mapped to RGB values, naively training with raw coordinates as inputs results in over-smoothing; encoding the input coordinates with sinusoidal functions of higher frequencies enables the network to represent higher frequencies \citep{mildenhall2021nerf,tancik2020fourier}. \citet{rahaman2019spectral} also shows theoretically and empirically that fitting becomes easier for the network when the input itself contains high-frequency components.
-However, it has recently been reported that the high-frequency positional input encodings lead to failure of NeRF in few-shot settings due to over-fitting \citep{yang2023freenerf}.
-Here, we show that this issue also applies to untrained network priors and can be addressed efficiently by the proposed methods.
+\textbf{Input frequency and overfitting.} The network input plays an important role in helping the neural network represent signals of various frequencies.
+Pioneering work on spectral bias \cite{rahaman2019spectral} showed theoretically and empirically that fitting high frequencies becomes easier, provided that the data manifold itself contains high-frequency components (Sec.~4 in \cite{rahaman2019spectral}).
+This has directly motivated implicit neural representations (INRs) \cite{sitzmann2020implicit} and neural radiance fields (NeRFs) \cite{mildenhall2021nerf} where coordinates are mapped to RGB values: naively training with raw coordinates as inputs results in over-smoothing; encoding the input coordinates with sinusoidal functions of higher frequencies enables the network to represent higher frequencies \cite{mildenhall2021nerf,tancik2020fourier}.
+However, it has recently been reported that the high-frequency bands of NeRF's input encodings incur overfitting and lead to failure in few-shot settings \cite{yang2023freenerf}.
+We found similar issues in untrained networks and propose to constrain the input's frequency range to counteract the convergence of high frequencies.

-\textbf{Avoid Overfitting in Untrained Networks.} Another line of efforts has been exclusively devoted to preventing overfitting to noisy images or measurements. \citet{wang2021early} propose to track the running variance of the output for an early-stopping criterion, but it is found to be unstable in medical image reconstruction \citep{barbano2023fast}. \citet{yaman2021zero} propose to split the available measurements into a training and a validation subset and use the latter for self-validation.
-However, this may result in inaccurate estimation, especially at a high under-sampling rate.
-Transfer-learning-based untrained networks perform pre-training on synthetic data followed by fine-tuning \citep{barbano2022educated,nittscher2023svd} or subspace optimization \citep{barbano2023fast}.
-These methods aim to use fewer trainable parameters to avoid overfitting with little performance degradation.
-In contrast, our methods alleviate overfitting from a frequency perspective and enable significantly better performance while maintaining the same model-wise and computation-wise complexity.
+\textbf{Architecture-induced spectral bias.} Recent studies on the working mechanisms of DIP reveal that unlearnt upsampling, with the low-pass characteristics of its interpolation filter, is responsible for the regularizing effects of DIP \cite{liu2023devil,heckel2020denoising,chakrabarty2019spectral}.
+Liu et al. \cite{liu2023devil} showed that the fixed upsampling operations readily bias the architecture towards producing low-frequency outputs, critically influencing both the peak PSNR and the starting point at which performance decays.
+The convolutional layer is another core element that exhibits stronger frequency selectivity compared to fully-connected layers and 1D layers \cite{chakrabarty2019spectral,shi2022measuring}.
+These findings motivated us to operate directly on these elements to achieve architecture-agnostic control.